European-Unified-ID/EUID-docs/docs/ref-info/ref-consent-samples.md

  [Learn how to withdraw consent](https://www.transparentadvertising.eu/)

-For more information, please see [PARTICIPANT NAME] Privacy Policy [LINK TO PARTICIPANT PIRVACY POLICY WHICH CONTAINS FURTHER LINKS TO THE EUID PRIVACY NOTICE AND EUID TRANSPARENCY AND CONTROL PORTAL].
+For more information, please see [PARTICIPANT NAME] Privacy Policy [LINK TO PARTICIPANT PRIVACY POLICY WHICH CONTAINS FURTHER LINKS TO THE EUID PRIVACY NOTICE AND EUID TRANSPARENCY AND CONTROL PORTAL].

 Notes:
 - The checkbox should be unchecked by default.